liamwalsh1980/Milestone-Project-4/README.md

  ## Project Introduction

- The Bike Shop is an easy-to-use online shopping experience for cycling lovers to visit and purchase products and services.
+ The Bike Shop is an easy-to-use online shopping experience for cycling lovers to visit and purchase products and book services.
 Products available to purchase are Men's bikes, Woman's bikes, Urban bikes, Cycling Helmets and general accessories.
 Before purchasing any product, users can get access to more information about that product with the option to pick a size (if applicable).
 The services available to book on the site is professional bike cleaning, bike repair and a sell your bike scheme.
-The user will need to select, add and submit relevant information depending on what service they are looking to purchase one of these services.
+The user will need to pick a service to book and submit some information for a member of The Bike Shop team to then make contact.

  Date this project started: 20th December 2021